 Students must be assessed according to the college’s Assessment/Placement policy before entering a course.

 Students placed into ESOL courses must begin their ESOL coursework immediately within their first semester at CCBC.
-They may concurrently take non-ESOL courses which do NOT have ESOL prerequisites.
+They may concurrently take non-ESOL courses that do NOT have ESOL prerequisites.
 Students must take at least one ESOL course each subsequent semester until completing the ESOL sequence.
 Students may not enroll in any other courses without concurrently enrolling in the ESOL courses necessary to complete the ESOL sequence.
-It is strongly recommended that students take all courses in each level simultaneously.
+It is strongly recommended that students who enroll in the fall and spring take all courses in each level simultaneously.

 *Exception: If a student who is enrolled in ESOL classes at CCBC has completed other credit coursework successfully at an accredited college or university within the United States as documented by an official college transcript, he/she is exempt from the ACDV 101 requirement.